 - (b) Upon payment by the surface owner to the owners of the economic interests in the coal of the just compensation as finally determined under subsection (a) of this section 15, which payment shall be made within ninety days after such final determination, the operator of the mine shall be responsible for any damage to the structure or structures specified in the award of the mediator, or to such structures covered by contractual agreement between or among the parties, caused by the subsequent mining and removal of coal.
-The Secretary of Mines and Mineral Industries may, whenever he deems it necessary and appropriate, require the operator of the mine to post a bond to guarantee payment for any damage to such structures, such bond to be in accordance with the provisions of section 6 (b) hereof. - (c) Any owner of surface land without the right of surface support who shall not take advantage of the provisions of this section shall have no recourse under law for any damage caused by subsidence resulting from coal mining operations. - (d) Nothing herein shall prohibit the owners of the economic interests in the coal and the surface owner from voluntarily entering into an agreement providing for coal support, and the amount to be paid therefor, applicable to structures to which this section applies.
+The [Secretary of Mines and Mineral Industries] department may, whenever he deems it necessary and appropriate, require the operator of the mine to post a bond to guarantee payment for any damage to such structures, such bond to be in accordance with the provisions of section 6 (b) hereof. - (c) Any owner of surface land without the right of surface support who [shall not] fails to take advantage of the provisions of this section [shall have no recourse under law for any damage caused by subsidence resulting from coal mining operations.] within ninety days of receiving from the operator written notice of the provisions of this section and the method of support, if any, to be provided the surface owner pursuant to the permit required by section 5, shall have no recourse under law or equity to prevent coal mining operations which might result in subsidence. - (d) Nothing herein shall prohibit the owners of the economic interests in the coal and the surface owner from voluntarily entering into an agreement providing for coal support, and the amount to be paid therefor, applicable to structures to which this section applies.

-The "Administrative Agency Law," act of June 4, 1945 (P. L. 1388), as amended, shall apply to all administrative rules, regulations and orders issued pursuant to this act, except as otherwise provided for proceedings to determine compensation payable in section 15 hereof.
-Any owner, operator, lessor, lessee, general manager, superintendent, or other person in charge of or having supervision over any bituminous coal mine or mining operation subject to the provisions of this act, any landowner, or any political subdivision or county which shall be aggrieved or affected by any administrative rule, regulation or order of the Secretary of the Department of Mines and Mineral Industries issued pursuant to the provisions of this act, shall have the right to appear at any hearing before the Secretary of Mines and Mineral Industries at which the secretary shall reconsider said action.
-After such hearing the secretary shall issue an adjudication from which the aggrieved or affected party may appeal in the manner provided by the act of June 4, 1945 (P. L. 1388), known as the "Administrative Agency Law."
+Section 16.
+[The "Administrative Agency Law," act of June 4, 1945 (P.L.1388), as amended,] Right to hearing and appeal.-Title 2 of the Pa.C.S. (relating to administrative law and procedure) shall apply to all administrative rules, regulations and orders issued pursuant to this act, except as otherwise provided for proceedings to determine compensation payable in section 15 hereof.
+Any owner, operator, lessor, lessee, general manager, superintendent, or other person in charge of or having supervision over any bituminous coal mine or mining operation subject to the provisions of this act, any landowner, or any political subdivision or county which shall be aggrieved or affected by any administrative rule, regulation or order of the [Secretary of the Department of Mines and Mineral Industries] department issued pursuant to the provisions of this act, shall have the right to appear at any hearing before the [Secretary of Mines and Mineral Industries] Environmental Hearing Board at which the secretary shall reconsider said action.
+After such hearing the [secretary] Environmental Hearing Board shall issue an adjudication from which the aggrieved or affected party may appeal in the manner provided by Ithe act of June 4, 1945 (P.L.1388), known as the "Administrative Agency Law."
+Title 2 of the Pa.C.S. (relating to administrative law and procedure).